 Business interruption insurance protects your business income if you’re unable to operate from your premises due to Property Damage (see above).
-If you’re unable to trade, you still need to meet your fixed expenses such as loan repayments, rent and wages.
-Business interruption insurance can supply you with an income stream to pay for fixed expenses and replace lost profits.
+If you’re unable to trade, you still need to meet your fixed expenses such as loan repayments, rent and wages which can bring on unwanted stress.
+Business interruption insurance can supply you with an income stream to pay for fixed expenses and replace lost profits due to a crisis.

 An under-insurance clause also applies to this section, so it’s important to calculate the correct sum insured.

 Having some cover is better than none at all.
-You can adjust the indemnity period (duration of the income stream) to help reduce costs.
+You can adjust the indemnity period (duration of the income stream) to help reduce costs to the business.

 Legal Liability / Public Liability

 - Disclose all business activities.
-If your activities change during the year, advise your insurance broker.
+If your activities change during the year, advise your insurance broker at Guard Insurance.
 Undisclosed activities can have a significant impact on claims.